International Tax in Japan

 3.3.2 Earning stripping rule

-The deduction of Interest paid to related parties by a resident is limited to 50% of EDITDA.
+The deduction of interest payment is limited to 20% of EDITDA.

-Importantly, under the current rule, it covers only interest paid between related parties.
-Hence, interest paid to, say, a bank is deductible without subject to the limitation.
-This is so even though the money borrowed is injected in subsidiaries as equity.
-This mean that the borrower can deduct interest without including income from subsidiaries in the form of dividends.
+Importantly, under the current rule, any interest paid to a bank in Japan is deductible without subject to the limitation.
+This is so even if the money borrowed by a bank is used to acquire a company in Japan.
+This mean that the acquiring company can deduct interest payment from its income without including a dividend from the acquired company.
+Further, such interest payment can be used to offset the business profits of the acquired company by mergering or consolidating tax returns with the acquiring company.

 3.3.3 Impact of the BEPS initiatives